Program Details

 Housing & Meals

-The majority of international students live in student dorms, as it is the most cost-effective option and the best way to meet fellow students.
-The student dorms contain shared flats with cooking facilities and single or double occupancy is available.
+Live in student dorms, which are the most cost-effective option and the best way to meet fellow students.
+The student dorms contain shared flats with cooking facilities, and both single or double occupancy are available.
+Learn more about housing at the University of Graz.

 Excursions